Loading…

 For a homeowner or small business with 16 cameras, Blue Iris single machine architecture is perfectly adequate and refreshingly simple.
 For an organization managing hundreds or thousands of cameras across multiple sites, Blue Iris architecture becomes a fundamental constraint that no amount of hardware upgrading can fully resolve.

 As organizations grow, they encounter requirements that Blue Iris was never designed to address.
-Multi site management, centralized user access control with role based permissions, comprehensive audit logging for compliance, automated failover and redundancy, professional support with SLAs, and integration with enterprise systems like SIEM platforms and building management systems are all capabilities that enterprise VMS platforms provide but that Blue Iris lacks.
+Multi site management, centralized user access control with role based permissions, full audit logging for compliance, automated failover and redundancy, professional support with SLAs, and integration with enterprise systems like SIEM platforms and building management systems are all capabilities that enterprise VMS platforms provide but that Blue Iris lacks.

 Visylix delivers all of these enterprise capabilities as standard features.
 Its unified management interface provides centralized visibility across all sites, regardless of whether they are deployed in the cloud, on premise, or at the edge.
 Role based access control ensures that operators see only the cameras and data relevant to their responsibilities.
 Audit logging captures every user action and system event for compliance reporting.
 API integrations connect video intelligence with enterprise workflows and security operations centers.